 Applications of new infrastructure technologies are emerging with pace at an international, national and local scale – changing and improving how we develop and deliver infrastructure and helping to make the buildings we use more efficient and effective.
 Virtual reality, 3D design, building sensors, laser scanning and cloud based data sharing are examples of current technologies being applied in new and innovative ways.

-A new market place is growing between infrastructure clients and technology companies.
-This pace of change in infrastructure technology brings great opportunities aswell as challenges in how the public sector realise the value it can bring.
-This technology is being driven by both Governments and Industry to improve performance and create a competitive advantage within infrastructure.
+A new market place is growing between infrastructure clients, industry and technology companies.
+This pace of change in infrastructure technology brings great opportunities as well as challenges in how the public sector and industry realise the value it can bring.
+This technology is being driven by both Governments and industry to improve performance and create a competitive advantage within infrastructure.
 However the adoption of this technology is challenged by such things as:-

 - Lack of awareness & investment